SMUnlimited/AMAI/README.md

 Note that maps older than 1.24 will need resaving in the world editor if you want full 24 player support.

+AMAI is more resource intensive than the normal AI scripts.
+At 24 players there is a higher risk of lag and crashes as the game cannot handle too many script operations happening in the same frame.
+We continue to optimize and fix issues to avoid this occuring.

 # Build Requirements

 To build scripts from source code or to make custom changes you must install perl (via `strawberry` or `activestate`).